Water Supply Monitoring

-The Utilities Division supports two efforts that document conditions in the C-aquifer (the source of most of our water) and the Upper Lake Mary watershed.
+The Water Services Division supports two efforts that document conditions in the C-aquifer (the source of most of our water) and the Upper Lake Mary watershed.
 This monitoring data serves several purposes:

 - In areas where little development or pumping has occurred, data from these programs provides a way to determine baseline conditions.

 - In all areas, monitoring data collected over time allows us to assess the degree to which pumping, drought, and other factors affect our water supplies.
 Knowing when impacts occur is key to protecting these supplies.

 - Measurements of water levels and stream flow allow us to periodically recalibrate our groundwater model to real-life conditions.
 This helps ensure the accuracy of our model predictions, which we rely on for water resource planning and management decisions.

 USGS C-Aquifer Monitoring Project